hk-mp5a3/Class-Imbalance/README.md

 # Imbalance Data Problem

-In machine learning, we often encounter unbalanced data.
-For example, in a bank's credit data, 97% of customers can pay their loans on time, while only 3% cannot.
-If we ignore 3% of customers who cannot pay on time, the accuracy of the model may still be high, but it may bring huge losses to the bank.
-Therefore, we need appropriate methods to balance the data.
+In the field of machine learning, imbalanced datasets are a common challenge.
+For example, in credit risk modeling, approximately 97% of customers may repay their loans on time, whereas only 3% default.
+A model that disregards this minority class can still yield high overall accuracy; however, such an approach may overlook critical cases, resulting in substantial financial losses for the institution.

-Many research papers provide many techniques including over-sampling and under-sampling, to deal with data imbalance.
-This repository implements some of those techniques.
+To mitigate this issue, the literature has proposed a variety of resampling strategies, including over-sampling and under-sampling, to improve class balance and enhance model performance.
+This repository provides implementations of several such techniques.

 - [Requirements](https://github.com/zhu-y/Imbalance-Data#requirements)
 - [Over-sampling: SMOTE](https://github.com/zhu-y/Imbalance-Data#smote)